maciej3031/comixify/README.md

-Repository with code for the "Comixify: Transform video into a comics" paper, that can be faound here: https://arxiv.org/abs/1812.03473
+Repository with code for the "Comixify: Transform video into a comics" paper, that can be found here: https://arxiv.org/abs/1812.03473

 In this paper, we propose a solution to transform a video into a comics.
 We approach this task using a